Best Leaf Vacuum Mulchers (2026) – 5 Picks for Fast Cleanup

 - Needs a good extension cord

-- This model is easy to move around on patios, walkways, and garden beds.
-Itu2019s a smart pick if you value light weight and control.
+This model is easy to move around on patios, walkways, and garden beds.
+It's a smart pick if you value light weight and control over maximum suction power.
+The quick-release bag makes emptying fast, and the oscillating tubes help push leaves into the intake without manual gathering.

 - Very easy to maneuver